snap-research/sds/README.md

 A streaming dataset lib which loads data in a streaming fashion:
 - Data samples (+ possibly their metadata) are stored as raw files
 - The dataset downloads and yields them on the fly
-- Supports constructing the dataset from a CSV table or just a file directory (possibly a remote one --- e.g., from S3)
+- Supports constructing the dataset from a CSV/parquet/json index, file directory, CSV/parquet/json wildcard or "`split_file_texts.txt`"
-- Works with images and videos
+- Decodes images/videos/audios through sample data processing callbacks (could be easily extended)
-- Random access
+- Supports

 # TODO
 - [x] Index construction